ImagineeringParks/schematic-utility/README.md

 - Integrated WorldEdit's `-a` air flag.
 - Load command is now:
   - `/su load <filename> <world> <x> <y> <z> [-a]`
+- Help menu will only show commands that users have permissions for.

 ## Commands
 * `/su help [page]`